 Once you’ve added the essential oil, pour the mixture into a small tin or even a lip balm tube.
 Let set until solid.
 To use, dab a bit from the tin (or apply the from the stick directly), and apply over your neck, behind the ears, or on the wrists for an subtle, all-natural scent.

 What is a bath melt, you ask?
 It’s basically solid bath oil, and they’re so easy to make.

-Gently heat 4 ounces cocoa butter in a small water bath.
+Gently heat 4 ounces cocoa butter until melted.
 Mix in 50 drops, or about 1/2 teaspoon, essential oils of your choice.
 You can mix-and-match.
-For this application I like chamomile, clary sage, lavender, geranium, or a mix of all of these.
+For this application I like chamomile, clary sage, lavender, geranium, or a mix of any of these.

 Pour the cocoa butter and EO mix into wells of a silicon mini ice cube tray.
 Let set 24 hours to solidify.
 Pop out of the ice cube tray and store bath melts in a jar with a lid.

 To use, drop 1 bath melt into the tub, let it melt into the bathwater, and soak for at least 20 minutes.
 Your skin will be so smooth.

 Please note, bath melts can make the bottom of your tub super slippery.
 Please take care and give your tub a quick scrub after use to remove oily residue.

 A Few Must-Knows Before You Use Cocoa Butter on the Skin